threefoldfoundation/tft-stellar/tfta_to_tft/readme.md

 # Service to convert TFTA to TFT

-This script cissues TFT for destroyed TFTA .
+This script issues TFT for destroyed TFTA .

 ## Functionality